Ryan-Abramowitz/MoleculeBinding/README.md

   - SupplementaryTables.xlsx includes all chemicals for the primary, secondary, and tertiary screen, their SMILES, and their classification as a hit      (1) or non-hit (0).
   - Model Prediction trained on Primary and Secondary screens.xlsx is the predicted scores of all of the compounds after the model was trained on the       primary and secondary screen.
   - Model Prediction trained on all screens.xlsx is the predicted scores of all the compounds after the model was trained on the primary, secondary,       and tertiary screen.
-  - SantaCruzBioTech Catalog Score.xlsx is the predicted scores of the 379 pre-screened compounds from SantaCruzBioTech's carbohydrate's catalog that had their SMILES available and was under 400 g/mol.
-Highlighted in green were the 14 selected compounds that were not duplicates from the previous    screens, were affordable and considered a hit ( > 0.5)
+  - SantaCruzBioTech Catalog Score.xlsx is the predicted scores of the 378 pre-screened compounds from SantaCruzBioTech's carbohydrate's catalog that had their SMILES available and was under 400 g/mol.
+Highlighted in green were the 11 selected compounds that were not duplicates from the previous    screens, were affordable, considered a hit ( > 0.65), and was water soluble.